awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-general-information.md

 You can preview the worker UI when you create a labeling job in the console\.

 When you create a labeling job using the API operation `CreateLabelingJob`, you must provide an ARN provided by Ground Truth in the parameter [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UiConfig.html#sagemaker-Type-UiConfig-UiTemplateS3Uri](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UiConfig.html#sagemaker-Type-UiConfig-UiTemplateS3Uri) to specify the worker UI for your task type\.
-You can use `HumanTaskUiArn` with the Amazon SageMaker [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html) API operation to preview the worker UI\.
+You can use `HumanTaskUiArn` with the SageMaker [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html) API operation to preview the worker UI\.

 You provide worker instructions, labels, and optionally, label category attributes that are displayed in the worker UI\.